Support

 Can I import from multiple banks?

-Upload CSVs from as many banks and accounts as you want — Comma detects the bank format for each file independently.
+Drag and drop CSVs from as many banks and accounts as you want, or click Upload CSV in the All Accounts tab.
+Comma auto-detects the bank format for each file independently.
 Your credit card CSV from CBA, savings account from Up Bank, and PayPal export can all coexist.
 Each file is tagged with its detected bank format and stored separately.

 How does Comma handle transfers between my own accounts?